 When you run on a flat surface, your legs are the main muscles that get used.
 However, when running uphill, your core and arms also become essential.
 Since you’re using different muscles than other kinds of running, it’s necessary to warm up before running uphill.
 The cool-down after your run should also include stretching out those other muscle groups.

-The best way to improve your mileage is by gradually increasing the amount of time or distance that you spend at the higher intensity level.
+The best way to improve your mileage is by gradually increasing the time or distance you spend at the higher intensity level.
 For example, if we started with 60 minutes of harder intensity but no hill work, we would progress over 6 weeks, adding 10 minutes each week.
 It’s also great for runners who don’t like CrossFit because no barbell is involved!